turris-cz/user-docs/docs/hw/mox/microsd.md

 You can also prepare your micro SD card manually.
 To do that you would most likely need a Linux machine.

+!!! tip
+    You can use the manual setup to prepare any other media as well and MOX will boot out of it.
+For example USB flash drive.

 ### FS layout

 You should have at least one partition on your micro SD card and the first one